OlesiaV/sdl_evolution/proposals/NNNN-Updates-in-Mobile-and-HMI-APIs-for-RevSDL.md

 ## Impact on existing code

 The proposal has the impact on:
-- RPCs: SetInteriorVehicleData, GetInteriorVehicleData, OnInteriorVehicleData, GetInteriorVehicleDataCapabilities
+- RPCs: ButtonPress, SetInteriorVehicleData, GetInteriorVehicleData, OnInteriorVehicleData, GetInteriorVehicleDataCapabilities
 - iOS and Android remote-control applications need to support new parameters
 - RSDL Policies need to support new ModuleTypes (SEATS, HMI_SETTINGS, AUDIO)
 - RSDL need to transfer RPCs with new parameters to appropriate vehicle's module.
 The response resultCode depends on vehicle's result of processing.